hal/wildfly/README.md

-# WildFly Development Images
+# WildFly Images

-This repository contains scripts to build and run WildFly standalone images for all major WildFly version >= 10.0.0.Final.
+This repository contains scripts to build and run WildFly standalone images for all major WildFly versions >= 10.0.0.Final.
 The images build on top of [quay.io/wildfly/wildfly](https://quay.io/repository/wildfly/wildfly) and are hosted at [quay.io/halconsole/wildfly](https://quay.io/repository/halconsole/wildfly).

-The images are specifically intended for development of WildFly and its components and subsystems.
+The images are specifically intended for the development and testing of WildFly and its components and subsystems.
 If you're looking for (Jakarta EE) application development with WildFly, the official [WildFly images](https://quay.io/organization/wildfly) might be a better match.

 The images add an admin user `admin:admin` and add [allowed origins](https://docs.wildfly.org/26/wildscribe/core-service/management/management-interface/http-interface/index.html#attr-allowed-origins) for

-- http://localhost:8888 (used by GWT devmode)
+- http://localhost:8888 (used by GWT dev mode)
 - http://localhost:9090 (used by HAL standalone)
 - http://hal:9090 (used by the HAL test suite)
 - http://hal.github.io (latest online console)